Get a free, no obligation personal loan quote with rates as low as 9.99%

 You Want To Take Advantage Of A Better Rewards Program

-One of the perks of using a credit card to make purchases is that you may be able to earn rewards points with every dollar you spend.
-But some rewards programs are better than others and offer a higher earn rate.
+One of the perks of using a credit card to make purchases is that you can earn rewards points with every dollar you spend.
+But some rewards programs are better than others and offer a higher earning rate.

-Further, some credit cards offer high earn rates for specific types of purchases.
+Further, some credit cards offer a higher earn rate for specific purchases.
 For instance, one credit card may offer 3 times the points for grocery purchases, while others may bump up the earn rate for expenditures at gas stations.
-If you tend to spend a lot of money in one particular area, you’ll want a credit card that accommodates your spending habits to help you maximize your earnings.
+If you spend a lot of money in one particular area, you’ll want a credit card that accommodates your spending habits to help you maximize your earnings.

 Depending on the credit scoring model used, around 15% of a credit score calculation is based on the credit history or age of the credit accounts.
-As such, if you cancel your current credit card to switch to another, it may negatively affect your credit scores as it’ll be lowering the average age of your credit accounts.
+As such, if you cancel your current credit card to switch to another, it may negatively affect your credit scores.
+This is because it will lower the average age of your credit accounts.

 Generally, it is recommended to keep old credit card accounts open, unless there’s a high fee associated with it.
-If there’s no fee, keeping your credit card account open and active (1-2 transactions a month) can be beneficial for your credit.
+If there’s no fee, keeping your credit card account open and active (ie. 1 to 2 transactions a month) can be beneficial for your credit.

 When you apply for a new credit card, your creditor will want to see a copy of your credit report.
-This is known as a “hard inquiry,” and when this happens, your credit scores may be negatively affected.
-It’s important not to apply for too many credit cards within a short period of time to protect your credit scores from too many hard inquiries.
+This is known as a “hard inquiry”.
+When this happens, your credit scores may be negatively affected.
+It’s important not to apply for too many credit cards to protect your credit scores from too many hard inquiries.

 Switching Credit Cards With The Same Bank

-Switching to a new credit card with the same bank may be the easier way to go.
-The new credit card will be under the same bank account, so there will likely be no need to re-apply for a credit card or have a credit check performed.
+Taking out a new credit card with the same bank may be easier than applying with a new creditor.
+If you stick with your current bank, the new credit card will be under the same bank account.
+In this case, you may not have to re-apply for a credit card or have a credit check performed.
 You may even be pre-approved for certain credit cards.

 Switching Credit Cards With A Different Bank

-The biggest perk of switching cards with a different bank is that you’ll benefit from introductory signup bonuses, such as a 0% introductory APR, free welcome bonus points, or waived fees in the first year.
+The biggest perk of applying for a credit card with a different bank is that you’ll benefit from introductory signup bonuses, such as a 0% introductory APR, free welcome bonus points, or waived fees in the first year.

 Just be aware that you’ll likely need to go through a new credit card application process.
 This means the creditor may perform a credit check, which may pull your credit scores down temporarily.